Believe in yourself, and you can achieve anything! The sky is the limit!

 -Marty McFly, Back to the Future

 Time travel physics aside, believing in yourself will help you achieve your goals.
-So it’s time to get put aside that self-doubt and start working towards everything that you want.
+So, it’s time to put aside that self-doubt and start working towards everything you want.